h4x0rz4330/forking-haxorz/haxorz_SRS.md

 The client-side of the Application will operate as a web application that is compatible with any commonly used web browser including, but not limited to, Internet Explorer, Mozilla Firefox, Google Chrome, and Safari.

-The server-side fo the Application will operate from a privately-owned server.
+The server-side of the Application will operate from a privately-owned server.

 Design constraints will be minimal; the application is designed to function through a web browser.
 Therefore, any computer or laptop capable of displaying a webpage, and equipped with a browser will be capable of displaying the implemented application.
 It should be noted that internet connectivity will be a necessity for the end-users or admins to access the game.